sderygithub/Online-Similarity/README.md

 ##### Accuracy #####

 As a classification problem the accuracy is also of great importance.
-Data presented to the user should be relevant and useful.
+Data presented to the user should be relevant and useful and thus the final accuracy is a valuable metric.
+The stability of the algorithm during the learning phase may also be vital as small transient peaks or trough are undesirable.

 ### If you were assigned additional experts, how would your strategy be affected? ###